amiaopensource/vrecord/Resources/Documentation/dv_info.md

 5. When you are ready hit the "Return" button to begin the recording.

 6. A mpv window will open displaying the playback of the tape once dvrescue starts the recording.
-Please note that if the timecode does not start at the very beginning of the tape, the record mode viewer will not open until the timecode is detected (as soon as the counter starts moving on your deck, the viewer window should pop-up).
+> **_NOTE:_** If the timecode does not start at the very beginning of the tape, the record mode viewer will not open until the timecode is detected (as soon as the counter starts moving on your deck, the viewer window should pop-up).
+Please see the "Playback" section for an example.

 7. When dvrescue encounters an error, the software will automatically rewind and attempt to recapture the problematic frames.

-8. To begin another capture on a separate deck, open a new Terminal window and run vrecord -e.
+8. To begin another capture on a separate deck, open a new Terminal window and run `vrecord -e`.
    - Select a different device from the list in the "DV" tab.
    - Repeat steps 2-7 listed above.

-9. To end the recording, click the x in the playback window or hit the "esc" key.
+9. Typically, vrecord will end the capture once the recording ends.
+If you entered a duration for the capture in "Settings," vrecord will end the capture when it reaches that duration.
+To end the capture manually, click the `x` in the upper left hand corner of the playback window or hit the "esc" key.

 10. The Terminal window will display how the frames were merged for any moments when dvrescue reattempted to recapture problematic frames and how many frames remain with errors in the final recording.